davidmelvin/InstaParse/README.md

 List an 3rd party libraries, icons, graphics, or other assets you used in your app.

 - [AFNetworking](https://github.com/AFNetworking/AFNetworking) - networking task library
-- Heart by Lloyd Humphreys from the Noun Project
+- Heart by Viktor Vorobyev from the Noun Project

 ## Notes